Stimulus Payment One, 2020 Tax Return

 By when can I expect the CARES ACT Money?

 The Treasury set a goal of processing the first payments in the week of April 6, 2020.
-If a payment was not received, the only way to claim it is by filing a 2020 Return.
+If a payment was not received, the only way to claim it is by filing a 2020 Return - 2020 refunds no longer available.

 Track the status of your COVID-19 stimulus payment?